How to Make a Good First Impression on New Co-Workers

 Consider Asking for a Tour

 Spot someone who seems extra friendly?
 If your manager or a human resources person hasn’t already shown you around the office space, ask a co-worker if they have time to give you a quick tour.
-There’s nothing more awkward than not knowing where the bathroom is (especially when you really, really need to go), and it can be helpful to know meeting room locations and where to stock up on supplies.
+There’s nothing more awkward than not knowing where the bathroom is, and it can be helpful to know meeting room locations and where to stock up on supplies.

 Get yourself situated early on, so you can feel confident heading to-and-from meetings and going about your day.